Service

 Is it mandatory to secure your dog in the car?

-When you go out with your dog, you naturally want your pet to travel safely and comfortably.
-But is it actually mandatory to secure your dog in the car?
-In the Netherlands, there is no specific law that states exactly how a dog must be transported.
-However, the Road Traffic Act 1994 does state that a driver must always have full control of the vehicle and that any load (including a pet) must not pose a danger.
-This means that an unrestrained dog can be a risk and that you are obliged to transport your dog in a safe manner.
+When you’re on the road with your dog, of course you want them to travel safely and comfortably.
+But is it actually mandatory to restrain your dog in the car?
+In the UK, there is no specific law that outlines exactly how a dog must be transported, but the Highway Code states that the driver must always be in full control of the vehicle and that any load, including pets, must not pose a danger.
+This means an unrestrained dog can be a risk, and you are legally required to transport your dog safely.

-A suitable and safe way to transport your dog is essential for a relaxed car journey.
-Think about:
+A secure and suitable way to transport your dog is crucial for a relaxed journey.
+Depending on your car and your dog’s preferences, you can choose from several options:

-• A suitable dog harness with seat belt ensures your dog can sit comfortably on the back seat.
-The seat belt is easy to attach to the car’s seat belt system and is fastened to your dog’s harness with a carabiner.
-By combining this with a car seat or car blanket, your back seat will also stay clean.
+This allows your dog to sit safely and comfortably on the back seat.
+The safety belt easily connects to your car’s belt system and attaches to your dog’s harness with a carabiner.
+You can combine this with a car seat or car blanket to keep your seats clean.

-• A crate: if you prefer to transport your dog in a crate, you can choose a Trixie transport box that fits in the boot of your car or a foldable travel carrier that easily fits on your back seat.
-This way, your dog sits safely in an enclosed space but can still look around comfortably.
+Prefer to transport your dog in a crate?
+Choose a Trixie mobile crate that fits in the boot, or a foldable carrier for the back seat.
+This keeps your dog safely contained while still allowing them to look around.

-How wonderful it is to go out with your dog, enjoy the beach or take a lovely walk in the woods!
-Unfortunately, for many animals, the car journey is not as relaxing as it is for their owners.
-If your dog experiences stress in the car, it can limit your ability to enjoy fun activities that are a little further from home.
-Your dog may be anxious due to a negative experience in the past.
-Your dog may feel nauseous during the car journey or may associate travelling in the car with something unpleasant.
-These causes can even reinforce each other.
-That’s why it’s important to reduce stress during car journeys and to start working on this in good time.
+Going on adventures with your dog, enjoying the beach or a walk in the woods — it’s a wonderful experience.
+Unfortunately, for many dogs, travelling by car isn’t as relaxing as it is for their owners.
+If your dog experiences stress in the car, it can limit your options for fun activities farther from home.
+This stress could stem from a negative past experience, motion sickness, or an unpleasant association with car rides.
+These factors can also reinforce each other.
+That’s why it’s important to reduce travel stress as early as possible.

 • Barking